-A poor, semi-literate shepherd, Rabbi Akiba became one of Judaism’s greatest scholars.
+A poor, semi-literate shepherd, Rabbi Akiva became one of Judaism’s greatest scholars.
 He developed the exegetical method of the Mishnah (codified Oral Tradition), linking each traditional practice to a basis in the biblical text, and systematized the material that later became the Mishnah.
-Rabbi Akiba was active in the Bar Kokhba rebellion against Rome.
+Rabbi Akiva was active in the Bar Kokhba rebellion against Rome.
 He believed that Bar Kokhba was the Moshiach (messiah), although he recanted when certain events proving the opposite took place.
-Rabbi Akiba, defying Roman decrees against publicly teaching Torah, eventually suffered martyrdom at the hands of the Roman authorities and tortured to death.
+Rabbi Akiva, defying Roman decrees against publicly teaching Torah, eventually suffered martyrdom at the hands of the Roman authorities and tortured to death.

 in full Elijah Ben Solomon Zalman, also called by the acronym Ha-gra, from Ha-gaon Rabbi Eliya-hu, also called Elijah Gaon born April 23, 1720, Sielec, Lithuania, Russian Empire

 died Oct.
 9, 1797, Vilna [now Vilnius, Lithuania] The gaon (lit. “genius”) of Vilna, and the outstanding authority in Jewish religious and cultural life in 18th-century Lithuania.